adnansiddiquei/AstroCLIP/README.md

 and can be acquired by following the instructions on the linked repository.
 Download the `resnet50.ckpt` file from the Globus endpoint provided by Stein, and place it into the `cache_dir`.

+Ensure that both pre-trained models are named exactly as they are specified in their respective keys in the `config.yaml`.

 ### 3. Generate the spectral standard deviations
 Run the following script:
 ```bash